CatMillerCM/mexico/README.md

 # Using this template

+## Creating repo

 - Clone this repo from github or local files
 - Create a new repo on github
-- Point cloned repo to new repo using:
+- Point cloned repo to new repo using: `git remote set-url origin [REPO URL]`
-- Push up changes
+- Push up changes: `git push -u origin main`
+- If the error 'fatal: the remote end hung up unexpectedly' arises, use `git config http.postBuffer 524288000` and try push again
 - Delete test files if not testing
 - Delete this part of readme
 - npm i